-When you think of the Duoro Valley, what springs to mind?
+When you think of the Douro Valley, what springs to mind?
 For me it was long, languid days in the lush vineyards – sampling the local wines in the warm sunshine.
 But on our six week tour of Portugal, we also discovered it was a dream family holiday destination and here’s why:

 Stunning Family Stays